tensorflow/tfjs-examples/README.md

 The convention is that each example contains two scripts:

-- `yarn watch`: starts a local development HTTP server which watches the filesystem for changes so you can edit the code (JS or HTML) and see changes when you refresh the page immediately.
+- `yarn watch` or `npm run watch`: starts a local development HTTP server which watches the filesystem for changes so you can edit the code (JS or HTML) and see changes when you refresh the page immediately.

-- `yarn build`: generates a `dist/` folder which contains the build artifacts and can be used for deployment.
+- `yarn build` or `npm run build`: generates a `dist/` folder which contains the build artifacts and can be used for deployment.

 ## Contributing